LLNL/axom/src/docs/web/index.rst

 Other Tools Application Developers May Find Useful
 ======================================================

-Axom developers support other tools that can be used by software projects projects independent of the Axom.
+Axom developers support other tools that can be used by software projects independent of the Axom.
 These include:

   *  `BLT <https://github.com/LLNL/blt>`_ (CMake-based buld system developed by the Axom team to simplify CMake usage and development tool integration)